Ahmed Rashid

-Ahmed Rashid (Urdu:احمد رشید; born 1948 in Pakistan) is a journalist and best-selling foreign policy author of several books about Afghanistan, Pakistan, and Central Asia.
+Ahmed Rashid (Urdu:احمد رشید; born 1948 in Rawalpindi) is a Pakistani journalist and best-selling foreign policy author of several books about Afghanistan, Pakistan, and Central Asia.

 Life and career

-Ahmed Rashid was born in Rawalpindi, Pakistan.
+Rashid was born in Rawalpindi, Pakistan.
 He attended Malvern College, England, Government College Lahore, and Fitzwilliam College, Cambridge at Cambridge University in the late 1960s.

 After graduating, Rashid spent ten years in the hills of Balochistan, attempting to organise an uprising against the Pakistani military dictatorships of Ayub Khan and Yahya Khan.
 He ended his guerrilla fighting days frustrated and defeated and turned his attention to writing about his homeland.